How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Think about what the brand needs instead of personal celebrity favorites people want to meet.
 No matter the answer, get the entire brand management team on board before outreach begins.

-Also be realistic.
+Also, be realistic.
 Celebrities that are working currently may not be available due to film shoots or music tours.
 If the celebrity has their hand in too many things – including supporting numerous brand events – then they may not have time or energy.
-There are also celebrities who do all they can to do to avoid the media spotlight, choosing to sparingly support events and typically only their own personal causes.
+There are also celebrities who do all they can to avoid the media spotlight, choosing to sparingly support events and typically only their own personal causes.

 Celebrities with something to promote may be more press-hungry and eager to attend the event than their counterparts.
 Research what feature films, TV shows or album launches are on the horizon.